Synthetics pose a conundrum for world diamond industry

 But it can be hard to tell the difference.

-“God help the major diamond jeweler, be it Cartier, Tiffany, Van Cleef, anybody, who puts a piece of jewelry out there and it’s later found to be having synthetic diamonds in it without disclosure.
+“God help the major diamond jeweller, be it Cartier, Tiffany, Van Cleef, anybody, who puts a piece of jewellery out there and it’s later found to be having synthetic diamonds in it without disclosure.
 That fear is what’s driving the industry,” said Martin Rapaport, chairman of the Rapaport Group, which is the primary source of diamond price information around the world.

 Synthetic diamond production is still small: annual output of gem-quality rough synthetic diamonds is less than 350,000 carats, a fraction of the 125 million carats of natural gem-quality rough, according to India’s Natural Diamond Monitoring Committee.

-Synthetic diamonds are legitimate and are increasingly used for industrial purposes, and higher quality lab-produced diamonds are used in jewelry.
-What worries the industry is their use in natural diamond jewelry without disclosure.
+Synthetic diamonds are legitimate and are increasingly used for industrial purposes, and higher quality lab-produced diamonds are used in jewellery.
+What worries the industry is their use in natural diamond jewellery without disclosure.

 Tiffany says it is confident it is not at risk of inadvertently selling synthetic diamonds.